OfficeDev/VBA-content/Excel-VBA/articles/cbd5be5b-a1ee-addf-f0d9-01c4e4e0273b.md

 - If either argument is nonnumeric, EFFECT returns the #VALUE! error value.

-- If nominal_rate â‰¤ 0 or if npery < 1, EFFECT returns the #NUM! error value.
+- If nominal_rate ≤ 0 or if npery < 1, EFFECT returns the #NUM! error value.

 - EFFECT is calculated as follows:
 ![](../images/awfefect_ZA06051135.gif)